 For GST reporting purposes

-If you are in the business of selling second-hand vehicles, please visit our webpage on Motor Trade and the e-Tax Guide GST: Guide for Motor Vehicle Traders (PDF, 641KB) for
+1. Selling second-hand goods (such as used motor vehicles, used jewellery).
+In this case, you are only allowed to apply GMS on the supply of second-hand goods.
+If you are in the business of selling second-hand vehicles, please also visit our webpage on Motor Trade and the e-Tax Guide GST: Guide for Motor Vehicle Traders for more details.

-- You will have to maintain records and accounts for all used goods sold under GMS (PDF, 66KB).
+1. Unless otherwise agreed to or prescribed by IRAS, you must maintain records and accounts for all goods sold under the GMS.

 FAQs